How To Become a Licensed Real Estate Agent in New York

 However, you can expect to find commission as low as 3% on a deal period for everyone involved--meaning both the seller's and buyer's agents might take away 1.5% (if the selling agent wants to split it 50/50) each.

-As a real estate agent trainee, you might be lucky enough to get a 70/30 split with your broker or team leader but only on deals that you brought in.
+As a real estate agent trainee, you might be lucky enough to get a 70/30 split with your broker or team leader, but only on deals you brought in.

-What is the Percentage of the Commission Split Between the Broker and the Sponsored?
+What is the percentage of commission split between the broker and the sponsor?

-The percentages depend on individual agreements but anything from a 50/50 split to a 70/30 split is very common.
+The percentages depend on individual agreements, but anything from a 50/50 split to a 70/30 split is widespread.

-On a 70/30 split, this means you can keep 70% of the commission as an agent and the 30% will go to the sponsoring broker.
+On a 70/30 split, you can keep 70% of the commission as an agent, and the remaining 30% will go to the sponsoring broker.

 A sponsoring broker who wants to work with you will offer this more tempting commission rather than going with the 50/50 split.

 You can even find brokers that offer 100% commission.
-However, some of them require that you pay monthly fees, which might still work for you.
+However, some require monthly fees, which might still work for you.

 What Is Training at a Brokerage Firm Like?

-If you’ve marketed well, you may just land your first potential client.
-Then you need to find listings for the client.
+Then, you create seller's ads for the listings, which can take a long time.
+You may land your first potential client if you've marketed well.
+Then, you need to find listings for the client.

-A client may want a private showing of a condo but then cancel the appointment at the last moment.
+However, many pitfalls when dealing with clients can be frustrating.
+A client may want a private showing of a condo but cancel the appointment at the last moment.
+Clients may love an apartment and tell you they want to rent it but then disappear.

 But the flexibility of the job makes up for it.
-You can set your own schedule because you are your own boss.
+You can set your schedule because you are your boss.

 Virtually Unlimited Income Potential

-Since real estate agents work for a commission, there’s no cap on how much they can earn.
+Since real estate agents work for a commissithere'sre, there's no cap on how much they can earn.

 Unlike a 9-5 job with a steady salary.

-While that position comes with security and certainty, as an agent you get to decide how much you make by deciding on how many clients you want to take on during a given month.
+While that position comes with security and certainty, you can decide how much you make as an agent by determining how many clients you want to take on during a month.

 You Can Help People Find Their Dream Home